 Goal: High emission suppliers half their emissions by 2030

-Ericsson has aligned with the 1.5°C ambition and is applying the same target for the supply chain, for suppliers to align around the 1.5°C ambition, in other words, they should halve emissions by 2030.
+Ericsson has aligned with the 1.5°C ambition and is applying the same target for the supply chain, in other words, they should halve emissions by 2030.
 The focus is on 1st tier high emission suppliers representing 90% of Ericsson’s supply chain emissions.
 This approach is also supported by our Code of Conduct for Business Partners and is a contribution to Ericsson’s overall climate action plan that can be found on the Climate Action page.

 Cooperation’s, collaborations and initiatives

-The company reports to and works with SBTi, RBA, CDP and helped develop the Exponential Roadmap and the 1.5°C Business Playbook and actively engages with external parties such as customers, peers, suppliers, NGOs, academia etc. to encourage alignment around 1.5°C target and establish ways of working to take the area forward.
+The company reports to and works with SBTi, RBA, CDP and helped develop the Exponential Roadmap and the 1.5°C Business Playbook.
+Ericsson also actively engages with external parties such as customers, peers, suppliers, NGOs, academia etc. to encourage alignment around 1.5°C target and establish ways of working to take the area forward.

 Water management is of high importance everywhere Ericsson conducts business.
 Most water used in production and the business environment is fresh water and needs to be managed in a responsible way.
 Ways to reduce use of water, or systems to reuse water, as well as efficient cleaning of waste water is expected from the supply chain.